Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "Fall in."
-I said to Miller with a nod of my head.
+I said with a nod of my head.
 "At ease.
-Looks like we had some rain last night.
+It looks like we had some rain last night.
 Sergeant Sutter, what's the weather forecast?"

 "Staff Sergeant, why is the weather forecast so important to you?"
-PFC Snyder asked.
+Private First Class Snyder asked.

 "It should be important to everyone.
-Knowing the weather as far in advance as possible, gives the soldier an advantage by being able to prepare himself and his equipment.
-During the Second World War, the Germans used weather to a great advantage when they attacked through the Ardennes."
+Knowing the weather as far in advance as possible, gives a soldier an advantage by being able to prepare himself and his equipment.
+During the Second World War, the Germans used weather to a great advantage when they attacked through the Ardennes forest."